Mert356/Ceng_211_Homeworks/README.md

 - **Enumerations** for types and directions
 - **Lists and ArrayLists** for managing dynamic game objects

 ---

+## HW04 – Box Top Side Matching Puzzle App
+In this homework, a **Box Top Side Matching Puzzle** game is implemented in Java.
+The application simulates an 8x8 grid containing different types of boxes (Regular, Fixed, Unchanging).
+The player's goal is to maximize the occurrences of a specific "target letter" on the top sides of the boxes within 5 turns.
+The game involves complex mechanics such as rolling boxes with a **domino effect**, opening boxes to find special tools, and using these tools to manipulate the grid.

+This assignment focuses on advanced Java features, particularly **Generics**, **Exception Handling**, and **Inner Classes**, while reinforcing polymorphism through a tool-usage system.

+Topics Covered:
+- **Generics** and **Generic Methods** for type-safe tool handling
+- **Custom Exception Handling** (`UnmovableFixedBoxException`, etc.) to manage game rules
+- **Abstract Classes** and **Polymorphism** (Box and SpecialTool hierarchies)
+- **Inner Classes** for encapsulating menu and UI logic
+- **Complex Game Logic** (Recursive-like propagation for box rolling)
+---
 More assignments will be added as the semester continues.